DokterW/fnugg/README.md

 ### Changelog

+#### 2017-06-2x
+* If the city name has a space in it, add underscore.
+* If the city name has ÅÄÖ or ÆØÅ in it, change it to OAA.

 #### 2017-06-21
 * Added gust and bearing
 * If you quit you will be asked to search for a new location instead of being shown the previous search results.